 Press Start 2P

 Press Start 2P has a retro feel to it and was inspired by classic video games.
-It is a great choice for teachers who would like to create computer-themed educational materials or events.
+It is a popular teacher font for those who would like to create computer-themed educational materials or events.

 Cherry Bomb One

 Cherry Bomb One is a bold kids font that is easy to read so it is a great choice for headlines and posters.

 Cherry Cream Soda reminds me a lot of the fonts that were used in a retro roadhouse or diner signage.